Expectation Mid-Term budget: Building Economy Works for all

 By Josef Kefas Sheehama

-The Finance Minister Hon Iipumbu Shiimi will present the Mid-Term Budget Review on the 26 October 2022.
-The MTBR 2022 will coincided with the Monetary Policy Committee of the Bank of Namibia.
+On October 26, 2022, Finance Minister Hon.
+Iipumbu Shiimi will submit the mid-term budget review.
+The Monetary Policy Committee of the Bank of Namibia will take place concurrently with the MTBR in 2022.

-The mid-term budget review is therefore expected to present an opportunity for fiscal authorities to review if the targets are being achieved, identify challenges and provide imminent solutions.
-We are expecting Hon.
-Shiimi to introduce tax relief packages to cushion industry and individuals to improve viability and increased spending.
-On the macroeconomic front there hasn’t been much change economically around the globe.
-Growth was expected to be muted, which was bound to affect revenue.
-In the latest data released by head of the IMF mission that assessed the performance of the Southwest African country Giorgia Albertin said the Namibian economy has been on a recovery path after a sharp gross domestic product (GDP) contraction triggered by the COVID-19 pandemic.
-The real GDP growth is expected at three percent in 2022 and 3.2 percent in 2023, supported by robust diamond, gold and uranium production, and rebounding tourism.
-The IMF team called on President Hage Geingob’s government to work towards preserving macroeconomic stability, advancing structural reforms and protecting vulnerable groups in order “to foster private sector-led and inclusive growth and reduce unemployment and inequality.”
+Therefore, it is anticipated that the mid-term budget review will give fiscal authorities the chance to assess if the goals are being met, identify problems, and propose quick fixes.
+We anticipate Hon.
+Shiimi proposes tax relief measures to protect businesses and individuals to promote profitability and consumer spending.
+There hasn’t been much change in the global economy on the macroeconomic front.
+It was inevitable that slower growth would have an impact on revenue.

+Giorgia Albertin, the head of the IMF mission that evaluated the South West African nation’s performance, stated in the most recent statistics that the Namibian economy has been on a recovery path following a significant decline in the gross domestic product (GDP) brought on by the COVID-19 epidemic.
+Real GDP growth is anticipated to reach 3% in 2022 and 3.2 % in 2023, supported by strong production of diamonds, gold, and uranium as well as recovering tourism.
+In order to “promote private sector-led and inclusive growth and reduce unemployment and inequality,” the IMF team urged President Hage Geingob’s administration to work toward maintaining macroeconomic stability, pursuing structural reforms, and protecting vulnerable groups.
 This should involve preserving debt sustainability, containing the public sector wage bill, advancing the reform of state-owned enterprises and strengthening tax administration.
 Namibia also has the second-highest inequality and unemployment rate in the world, with 50% of young people unemployed.

 Furthermore, Hon.
 Shiimi should provide clarity on how government proposes to reprioritize scarce funds, stimulate economic growth and create jobs.
 A combination of global shocks, currency instability and the effects of Russia/Ukraine have weighed down on Namibia’s economic performance.
 The review is really necessary taking into account the currency volatility, exchange rate movements and inflationary pressures so basically it is the fiscal authorities’ role to cushion the ordinary consumers.
 Industry needs incentives so it is all up to the fiscal authorities in ensuring that they strike a balance between spending and revenues by focusing on policies that guarantee sustainable production processes in the short to long term.
 For the business community, it is the need to facilitate tax relief for the mining, agriculture, tourism, retail and distribution that is also imperative in sustaining the economy.